sigsum/sigsum/doc/design.md

 # 4.2 - Why use the OpenSSH signing format?
 Our main criteria for a signing format is that it can express signing contexts without any complex parsers.
-A magic preamble would be good for overall hygiene as well.
+A magic preamble is good for overall hygiene as well.
 We sketched on such a format using Trunnel.
 We realized that by tweaking a few constants it would be compatible with SSH's signing format.
-If it is possible to share a format with an existing reliable ecosystem, great!
+If it is possible to share format with an existing reliable and widely deployed ecosystem, great!

 #### 4.3 - What is the point of submitting a checksum's preimage?
 Logging arbitrary bytes can poison a log with inappropriate content.
-While a leaf is already light in Sigsum, a stream of leaves could be used.
-By not allowing any checksum to be arbitrary because logs compute them, a malicious party would have to craft leaves that are computationally costly to encode more than a few bytes.
+While a leaf is already light-weight in Sigsum, a stream of leaves could be made to carry more meaning.
+Disallowing checksums to contain arbitrary bytes, by having logs compute them, makes crafting of leaves with chosen content computationally costly.

 It is worth pointing out that the submitted preimage is limited to be a 32-byte buffer.
 If the data to be transparently signed is `D`, the recommended preimage